-ESL Level 1 projects have a maximum award of \$300,000 and a maximum duration of three years.
-Awards at this level will support early-stage or exploratory research projects6, as well as projects that propose adaptation of existing pedagogies and methodologies in novel environments on a small scale.
+ESL Level 1 projects have a maximum award of \$400,000 and a maximum duration of three years.
+Awards at this level will support early-stage or exploratory research projects, as well as projects that propose adaptation of existing pedagogies and methodologies in novel environments on a small scale.
 Proposals from a single institution involving one or more faculty members in a single discipline or across several disciplines are appropriate for this level, as are partnerships across disciplines, institutions, or communities focused on a unifying thematic approach or problem.
 Pilot data illustrating initial efforts may be helpful in assessing the viability of the project, but projects with a strong grounding in the relevant literature are also appropriate for this level.
+Investigators from institutions new to the IUSE program are encouraged to consult NSF 20-034, Dear Colleague Letter: Stimulating Participation from Institutions New to the Improving Undergraduate STEM Education: Education and Human Resources Program.